RVN91/MicroMorph/README.md

 <p align="center">
 <img src="fig02.png">
 <figcaption align = "center">Figure 2: A: Particle before skeletonization.
 B: Morphological skeletonization of A. Notice multiple branches departing from the main skeleton.
 C: Endpoints of the skeleton.
 D: Longest path in skeleton between two endpoints.
-D is defined as the fiber length.</figcaption>
+The yellow line in D is defined as the fiber length.</figcaption>
 </p>